anandrajendran121991/labour-period-tracker/notes.md

 ## What was the most challenging aspect of the assignment for you and why?

-The most challenging part was accurately splitting shifts that span multiple time periods and, in some cases, across midnight.
-Handling date and time boundaries, ensuring that overlapping times are correctly attributed to the right periods, and maintaining precision during aggregation required careful logic and testing.
+The most challenging part was accurately splitting shifts that span multiple time periods and, in some cases, extend across midnight into the next day.
+Handling both date and time boundaries, ensuring that hours are correctly attributed to the appropriate periods on each affected date, and maintaining precision during aggregation required careful logic and extensive testing.

 ---